• Home

 A good fertilizer provides nutrients and energy for plants so they can bloom, stay healthy, and get bigger every year.
 While there are lots of product choices out there, not all of them are right for fertilizing flowers.

-Below I will guide you through how to pick the right product, and show you how to apply it to your beds and pots for plentiful blooms every season.
+In this guide for fertilizing flower gardens, I will walk you through how to pick the right products, and show you how to apply it to your beds and pots for plentiful blooms every season.

 Why Fertilize Flowers

-Plants use a lot of energy in order to bloom, and produce all those gorgeous flowers for us.
+Plants use a lot of energy to bloom, and produce all those gorgeous flowers for us.
 Some are heavier feeders than others.

 Many types of annuals and perennials will grow and bloom just fine without ever being fertilized, but others need an extra boost once in a while.